trychlos/pwix-env-settings/README.md

 - `EnvSettings.ready()`

-    A getter/setter method which get/set the readyness status of the package.
+    A reactive getter/setter method which get/set the readyness status of the package.

     The package is considered ready when all configuration files have been loaded.

-    Note that these actions are taken at `Meteor.startup()` time.
-There is no chance that the package be ready before that.

 ## Configuration